 What Are the Most Common Injuries Associated With These Cases?

-Defective products can pose significant risks to consumers, leading to injuries that vary in severity depending on the nature of the defect and the product involved.
+Defective products can pose risks to consumers, leading to injuries that vary in severity depending on the nature of the defect and the product involved.

 Here’s an overview of some common injuries associated with defective products: